 3. Escalate incidents as necessary.

 Certain departments may be notified of select incidents, including the IT team and/or the client service team.
 These parties should use their discretion in escalating incidents to the IRT.
 Any event suspected as a result of sabotage or a targeted attack should be immediately escalated.
+This may include: phishing scams used to lure employees to enter credentials or wire money to fraudulent accounts, ransomware or cyber espionage campaigns designed to hold company information or assets hostage, or disruptions in firm networks that may present as suspicious vulnerabilities or unexpected downtime.

 4. Notify affected parties and outside organizations.